Between Sheets and Words

 But then he kissed her again, with a hunger that erased all doubts, and she knew that in that moment, there was no room for anything but the desire consuming them.

-The storm outside howled, but inside that room, the only sound was their ragged breathing, muffled moans, and skin meeting skin in an ancient, inevitable dance.
+The storm howled outside, but inside that room, the only sounds were ragged breaths, muffled moans, and skin meeting skin in an ancient, inevitable dance.
 And when Rafael slid his hand under her blouse, his fingers tracing paths that made her entire body tremble, Clara knew there was no turning back.

 Not this time.